otterthecat/promptosaurus/README.md

 ### `.done(func)`
 Allows user to pre-define a callback once all set prompts have run.

+### `.setError(string)`
+Set an error message to display if the `.hasValidResponse` test fails.
+If no test for `.hasValidResponse` exists for current prompt, no error message will be shown.

 ### `.log(string)`
 Basically just a wrapper for `process.stdout.write()`, but includes coloring of output to match other colors and whitespace of default Promptosaurus output.
 Accessible withing callbacks via `this.log(string)`.
 [See examples for more information](https://github.com/otterthecat/promptosaurus/tree/master/examples).